 This means that you need to use tools like archive.is or archive.org (The Wayback Machine), various screenshotting plugins for your browser of choice, or the industry-standard Hunchly extension (which has yearly licenses).

 What OSINT Tools Are Available for Fraud Detection & Prevention?

 If you’re reading this, you’re probably thinking that all this sounds like a lot of work.
 Doing OSINT manually certainly is, and an analyst can only get so good and fast that services will start to think that they’re bots.

-You can use it as a Chrome extension or an API, and it comes built into our fraud prevention stack, where you can use it to automatically apply risk scores to transactions.
+You can use it as an API, and it comes built into our fraud prevention stack, where you can use it to automatically apply risk scores to transactions.